These stories are part of a special online collection available through the end of the month:

 I glanced at my watch; it was 3 a.m. and Ahmad was still weaving the car through the alleys and small streets of As-Sayeda.

 Huda didn’t mind my night cruises with Ahmad.
 Neither did Mona, although for entirely different reasons.
-Mona was wise enough to extend Ahmad’s leash until she finally found the opportunity to hang him with it.
+Mona was wise enough to relax her grip on Ahmad’s leash until she finally found the opportunity to hang him with it.
 Huda, on the other hand, was utterly confident in my lack of ability to engage in any kind of sexual activity outside of our marriage.
-She had actually said it once: “There are two types of men; men women fantasize about in bed, and men women fantasize about in front of the dish sink –you’re the second type.”
-It was a silent castration.
-Huda didn’t fear for her position as my wife, the same way you can’t really fear an incapacitated slave to escape: they simply can’t.
-Those were the thoughts that ran through my mind after I got home and changed back into my pajamas, gazing at Huda’s unconcerned sleeping face, until I gave in to sleep myself.
+She actually said it once: “There are two types of men; men women fantasize about in bed, and men women fantasize about at the dish sink — you’re the second type.”
+It was a silent castration; This was the single thought that wandered through my mind ruthlessly after I got home and changed back into my pajamas, gazing at Huda’s unconcerned sleeping face, until I gave in to sleep myself.

 In the kitchen Huda was preparing breakfast without any apparent disruption in her countenance.
 As steady as the ticking of the clock, she cut wholegrain toast into slices and neatly arranged it in a basket along with fresh loaves of baladi bread.
 I walked to the bathroom and stepped into the shower, listening for any changes in the rhythm of her movements.
 A long silence separated the sound of the refrigerator door closing and the plates settling on the hard marble of the table.
 I counted all the extra beats it took my semi-automatic German to finish her morning tasks.
 She seemed troubled, and it gave me a small sense of satisfaction.